exhu/miodj2/docs/lang.rst

 in source files of the package) and the set list of set tags during the building process.
 If current tags do not match, the package is rebuilt.

-mmiodj language notes
+Language notes
 =====================

-This is a work in progress notes, and ideas, which will become a readable document later.
+This is work in progress notes, and ideas, which will become a readable document later.

-mmiodj is planned to be used in tight symbiosis with C. It is a high level counterpart.
-All performance critical code is implemented in C, but overall architecture of a program is implemented in mmiodj that's why the aim of the project is to implement a simple high level programming language with least possible memory and cpu footprint yet delivering near to zero overhead in interoperation with C. Future easier interop with Java is also a side goal.
+Miod is planned to be used in tight symbiosis with C. It is a high level counterpart.
+All performance critical code is implemented in C, but overall architecture of a program is implemented in Miod that's why the aim of the project is to implement a simple high level programming language with least possible memory and cpu footprint yet delivering near to zero overhead in interoperation with C. Future easier interop with Java is also a side goal.
+Miod must be a viable scripting language too.

 OOP
 ---